 Operational Threat Intelligence

-is knowledge about cyberattacks, events, or campaigns that provide more context and understanding around the nature, intent, and timing of specific attacks.
-This form of intelligence focuses mainly on how a threat actor is going to attack a company -- who is most active, what are the targets, capabilities, intentions, etc. -- at the operational level.
+is knowledge about cyberattacks, events, or campaigns that provide more context and understanding of the nature, intent, and timing of specific attacks.
+This form of intelligence focuses mainly on how a threat actor is going to attack a company—who is most active, what are the targets, capabilities, intentions, etc.—at the operational level.
 It also examines other elements like how the attack would impact the organization and helps prioritize the operational assets from the security perspective.

 Security Operations Center (SOC)

 A Security Operations Center, or SOC, can leverage cyber threat intelligence for security monitoring, alerting, and blocking.
 A threat intelligence platform (TIP) plays a great role